OmarArias-Gaguancela/QuickProt/README.md

 **Do you want to cite this work?**

-Arias-Gaguancela O, Palii C, Nissa MU, Brand M, and Ranish J (2025) QuickProt: A bioinformatics and visualization tool for DIA and PRM mass spectrometry-based proteomics datasets.
-2025.03.24.645047; doi: https://doi.org/10.1101/2025.03.24.645047
+Arias-Gaguancela O, Palii C, Nissa MU, Brand M, and Ranish J (2025) QuickProt: A bioinformatics and visualization tool for DIA and PRM mass spectrometry-based proteomics datasets. biorxiv; doi: https://doi.org/10.1101/2025.03.24.645047